BRITISH INVADERS

 The Norman Conquest (1066)

-In 1066 Edward the Confessor, Anglo-Saxon king, died.
-As he had no son, his brother-in-law, Harold became the king.
-However, the Duke of Normandy, later known as William the Conqueror, also claimed the throne.
-In 1066 he beat King Harold at the Battle of Hastings.
-Harold was killed and William the Conqueror became king.
+In 1066, he beat King Harold at the Battle of Hastings.
+Harold was killed, and William the Conqueror became king.
 The conquest had far-reaching consequences for England.
-The relations with Scandinavia were cut and it came under French cultural influence.
+The relations with Scandinavia were cut, and it came under French cultural influence.

 Magna Carta (13th century)